SasukeFreestyle/Hysteria2-Iran/README.md

 # Hysteria2-Iran
-### Hysteria2 running on sing-box for bypassing internet censorship in Iran with TLS encryption.
+### Hysteria2 running on sing-box for bypassing internet censorship in Iran.

 DISCLAIMER: This Guide is machine translated.